dshanske/syndication-links/readme.txt

 1. It supports adding rel-syndication links to your posts, indicating where a syndicated copy is.
-2. It supports a menu of links to other services to indicate a rel-me relationship
+2. It adds CSS that will, if the class 'social-icon' is attached to a link, it will display the appropriate one if available.
+This allows the setup to be extended very easily.

 == Future Plans ==

-1. Add support for hiding certain communications links for logged-out users.
-2. Add different display options.
+1. Add different display options.

 == Installation ==